Dune: Parabolic

 Parabolic dunes, like crescent dunes, occur in areas where very strong winds are mostly unidirectional.
 Although these dunes are found in areas now characterized by variable wind speeds, the effective winds associated with the growth and migration of both the parabolic and crescent dunes probably are the most consistent in wind direction.

 The grain size for these well-sorted, very fine to medium sands is about 0.06 to 0.5 mm.
 Parabolic dunes have loose sand and steep slopes only on their outer flanks.
 The inner slopes are mostly well packed and anchored by vegetation, as are the corridors between individual dunes.
 Because all dune arms are oriented in the same direction, and, the inter-dune corridors are generally swept clear of loose sand, the corridors can usually be traversed in between the trailing arms of the dune.
 However to cross straight over the dune by going over the trailing arms, can be very difficult.
 Also, traversing the nose is very difficult as well because the nose is usually made up of loose sand without much if any vegetation.

 A type of extensive parabolic dune that lacks discernible slipfaces and has mostly coarse grained sand is known as a zibar.
 The term zibar comes from the Arabic word to describe "rolling transverse ridges ... with a hard surface".
 The dunes are small, have low relief, and can be found in many places across the planet from Wyoming (United States) to Saudi Arabia to Australia.
-Spacing between zibars ranges from 50 to 400 metres and they do not become more than 10 metres high.
+Spacing between zibars ranges from 50 to 400 m and they do not become more than 10 m high.
 The dunes form at about ninety degrees to the prevailing wind which blows away the small, fine-grained sand leaving behind the coarser grained sand to form the crest.